-Do you know the fill handle feature in Excel?
+Do you know the fill handle feature in Microsoft Excel?
 When you put your mouse in the bottom right corner of a selection, it transforms into a black cross.
 That's the fill handle.

 This little thing can do some awesome things, and that's what we will cover in this short tutorial.

 The most basic thing you can do with the fill handle is to duplicate the content of cells.
 It can be texts, numbers, or formulas.

 Just select the cell(s) you want to duplicate, and drag the selection with the fill handle in the direction you want.
 It's really simple and fast.

 You can also delete anything with it, by using the same technique.
 But this time you need to drag the mouse upward.

 There's another way to duplicate data: double click on the fill handle.
 That's faster, however Excel will only duplicate a value if it knows how many time it should do it.
 Here's an example to better understand what this means.